Demon High

 "Demon High" is a song by American rapper Lil Uzi Vert, released on October 29, 2021.
-It is speculated to be the lead single from their upcoming mixtape The Pink Tape.
 Produced by Charlie Handsome, Rex Kudo, and Pro Logic, the song sees Lil Uzi Vert sing-rapping about a failed relationship.

 Composition

 "Demon High" is an emo rap and trap song, inspired by a pop-punk and new wave sound.
 In the song, Lil Uzi Vert expresses their distrust for women ("I feel the demons (Yeah), comin' out of me / I won't ignite the flame / These girls, they're all the same"), lamenting a failed relationship in particular ("She don't givе a damn about me, only care what money's worth").
 In the second verse, they briefly boast their wealth ("Stayed on my grind like I'm Ryan Sheckler (Woah) / If you do me good, that's a fur, that's a pur-").

 Music video

 An accompanying music video was released on October 29, 2021, and sees Lil Uzi Vert involved in antics at a high school.
 They are dressed in a "simple black suit", while the others are wearing "spooky masks and makeup" in reference to Halloween.
 Lil Uzi Vert is seen running from a crowd, getting a tattoo, engaging a food fight, joining a synchronized dancing group, and "getting mischievous" with a girl in a bathroom.